monarc-project/stats-service/docs/api-v1.rst

 By default when creating a new organization (:ref:`section_creating_an_organization`) Stats API will use the `secrets.token_urlsafe <https://docs.python.org/3/library/secrets.html#secrets.token_urlsafe>`_ function to generate a token.
-It also to specify it manually.
+It is possible to specify it manually.

 Example of a failed authentication: